-This guide comprises four chapters, which cover these topics:
+This guide comprises three chapters, which cover these topics:

-- Chapter 1, "BDS Fundamentals" explains how BDS works, describes its advantages over standard NFS implementations, and explains the conditions under which it should be used. - Chapter 2, "Preparing Filesystems for BDSpro" describes hardware and software requirements for BDSpro and explains how to modify your existing configuration if you determine that changes are needed. - Chapter 3, "Setting Up the BDSpro Service" explains how to include BDSpro in an existing NFS implementation and check its performance before putting it into service. - Chapter 4, "Using BDSpro," explains how to start and stop BDSpro, and how to configure the service to perform buffering and logging.
-This chapter also explains the application interfaces that BDSpro offers.
+- Chapter 1, "BDS Fundamentals" explains how BDS works, describes its advantages over standard NFS implementations, and explains the conditions under which it should be used. - Chapter 2, "Preparing for BDSpro" describes hardware and software requirements for BDSpro and explains how to modify your existing configuration if you determine that changes are needed. - Chapter 3, "Setting Up and Testing BDSpro" explains how to include BDS in an existing NFS implementation and check BDSpro performance.